Update: Graduate Transfers To Keep An Eye On

 Brandon Brown

-A couple weeks ago I made a list of six players in the transfer portal that Michigan could be courting to bolster its roster next fall.
-Last week another player was added to the list taking the total to seven.
+There was initially a handful of seven players in the transfer portal that Michigan was courting to bolster its roster next fall but a few of them have chosen their future destinations.
 All seven players outlined carry graduate transfer status, meaning they'd be eligible to play during the 2020 season.
 Five of the seven had a Michigan offer before committing elsewhere, but all of them were worth monitoring for various reasons.
-A few of them have now made a decision making U-M's shopping list a little lighter.
 Could any of the remaining players sport a winged helmet next fall?
 Here's what we know...

 Off The Board